commonsharp/SurvivalProject-Server/README.md

 * Trades: If you're trying to trade with someone who's not in the room, you get an error.
 * Trades: If you're trying to trade with someone who's already trading, you get an error.
 * Trades: If you're trying to trade with someone who's in the room, but haven't clicked ready yet, you get an error.
+* If you try to level fusion a card and it fails, you get 20% of the elements back.
 * New chat command: @pw.
 It allows you to change your password.
 * Fixed a bug where using a chat command was sent to other players in the lobby.